thoughtspot/thoughtspot.github.io/_release/notes.md

 If you are running a different version, you must do a multiple pass upgrade.
 First, upgrade to one of the above versions, and then to the 5.1.1 release.

-{: id="512-fixed"}
-## 5.1.2 Fixed Issues

-Search no longer stops working under certain conditions like fast typing, or copying and pasting of a search query.

-Selecting 'Copy and Edit' in an answer, pinboard visualization, insight, SpotIQ pinboard or view, no longer causes the user to be signed out.

-HDFS images for a cluster are now created prior to pushing the HDFS configuration.
-This ensures images are fresh during an upgrade.

-When removing a node, the node calling command no longer results in unreachability due to misconfigured firewall settings.

-Permissions issues with `tsload` and `tql` are now fixed so the **thoughspot** user can load data.

-Database stability has been improved.

 {: id="511-new"}
 ## 5.1.1 New Features and Functionality